Updated: Jul 12

 Hopefully the weather will be on your side; when we hiked the sky was clear and an atmospheric sunset created a surreal setting unlike any I've experienced in Hong Kong before.

-To get back to civilisation simply follow the road all the way back down to Sai Wan Court, this will take you roughly 30 minutes to an hour and will likely be in the dark so I suggest bringing a torch.
+To get back to civilisation simply follow the road all the way back down to Sai Wan Court, this will take you anywhere between 30 minutes to an hour and will likely be in the dark so I suggest bringing a torch.
 From Sai Wan Court you can easily catch a taxi back to Tuen Mun MTR Station.
-Hope you enjoy this challenging version of Castle Peak.
+I hope you enjoy this challenging version of Castle Peak!

 Below is a screenshot from the Google Earth KML file.

 NB: When I classify a hike as 'Difficult', I'm suggesting that someone with an above average level of fitness should be prepared for something adventurous and potentially challenging.

 To date, none of the Ventureon Hong Kong trails have been too difficult or dangerous to complete.
 Rocks in Hong Kong's waterfall systems tend to have good grip, but this can change close to the streams and in heavy rain.
 Hikes with drop-offs and muddy trails require a heightened level of concentration, especially during the rainy months.
 If you are unsure, then choose a day with good weather.
 Always proceed with caution.
 You know your own limits best.